tmatthewj/100-days-of-code/log.md

 *Today’s Progress*: Completed the tutorial with the task complete UI and logic.
 Will now continue with Nuxt tutorial from tomorrow.

+*Day 21: August 29, 2018*

+*Today’s Progress*: Got hold of tutorials from Basim and started watching them.
+Completed half the chapters of Getting Started 01.
+Didn’t do any hands-on coding with the tutorial.

+*Day 22: August 30, 2018*

+*Today’s Progress*: Completed all the tutorials of Getting Started 01.
+Didn’t do any hands-on coding.
+I was pretty tired this day.
+Crashed with the laptop in my hand if I remember correctly.*

+*Day 23: September 1, 2018*

+*Today’s Progress*: Went through the steps of creating the app as we did in Basim’s session.
+Made some changes on the app and also learned to use emmet for autocompleting constructs.

+*Day 24: September 2, 2018*

+*Today’s Progress*: Read more about client side routing and how it helps to build single page apps.
+Got a little drifted by reading about why some of the big apps like FB uses client side routing.
+Started watching page routing views tutorials (chapter 2) and completed 2 of them.

+Last week has been a super hectic week for me.
+A couple of days, I just tried to do 100days to tick it off the day but couldn’t be in a state of enough energy to spend that 1 hour properly.
+Will try to manage these things better going forward.

+*Day 26: September 3, 2018*

+*Today’s Progress*: Continued with page routing views tutorials (chapter 2) 3 and 4.
+Mostly catching up with what Basim taught in the tech-session.
+Extra - learned how to navigate to pages by taking in user parameter (eg param Id) in a page and then using $router.push method to go to another page using client side routing.

+*Day 27: September 4, 2018*

+*Today’s Progress*: Continued with page routing views tutorials (chapter 2) 5 and 6.
+Mostly catching up with what Basim taught in the tech-session.
+Extra - learned about nesting routes - a neat way to have a base component rendering in all pages within a base route.
+Eg. Having a search bar for all user/ pages to go to another user page.